OctopusDeploy/docs/docs/deployment-examples/certificates/tomcat-certificate-import.md

 A number of optional settings around how the certificate is created are defined in the `Tomcat Certificate Options` section.
 These options differ depending on the SSL implementation that was selected.

-The JSSE SSL implementations of BIO, NIO and NIO2 rely on a Java keystore file.
+The JSSE SSL implementations of BIO, NIO and NIO2 rely on a Java KeyStore file.
 The APR implementation uses a certificate file and a PEM private key file.

-#### Java Keystore Options
+#### Java KeyStore Options

-When no `Private key password` is defined, the Java keystore will have the default password of `changeit`.
+When no `Private key password` is defined, the Java KeyStore will have the default password of `changeit`.
 This is the default password specified by Tomcat.
-If a password is defined then that password will be used to secure the Java keystore and included in the Tomcat configuration.
+If a password is defined then that password will be used to secure the Java KeyStore and included in the Tomcat configuration.

-The `Keystore filename` field can be used to define the location of the keystore created as part of the step.
-If left blank, the keystore file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
-If specified, a keystore will be created at the specified location, overwriting any existing file.
+The `KeyStore filename` field can be used to define the location of the KeyStore created as part of the step.
+If left blank, the KeyStore file will be created with a unique filename in the `CATALINA_BASE/conf` directory, and the filename will be based on the certificate subject.
+If specified, a KeyStore will be created at the specified location, overwriting any existing file.
 Any value entered for the filename must be an absolute path.

-The `Keystore alias` field defines the alias under which the certificate will be saved.
+The `KeyStore alias` field defines the alias under which the certificate will be saved.
 If not defined, it will default to the alias of `octopus`.

 #### Certificate and PEM File Options